postmanlabs/labs-docs/src/pages/docs/running-collections/viewing-scheduled-collection-runs.md

 ### Test results

-Select a bar in the graph and select **Test Results** to get more detailed information on that run's tests, including which passed or failed, the response codes, and the response times.
+Select a bar in the graph and select **Test Results** to get more detailed information on that run's tests.
+Details include which tests passed or failed, the response codes, and the response times.

 [![test results](https://assets.postman.com/postman-docs/v10/scr-view-test-results-v10.jpg)](https://assets.postman.com/postman-docs/scr-view-test-results-v10.jpg)